 The bee sting cocktail is a spicy riff on The Bee’s Knees.
 You’ll be adding this easy to make, buzz-worthy drink to your list of favorite cocktails!

-Earlier this month I went to Orlando to attend a Honey Nut Cheerios event – a recap of that trip is coming very soon.
+Earlier this month I went to Orlando to attend a Honey Nut Cheerios event.
 I had a really great time and met some nice people!
 Only happy memories, which is how every trip to Florida should end.
 Always.

 On the first night, we ate dinner at Osprey Tavern in Orlando.
 The food was delicious but the cocktails kind of stole the show for me.
 On the menu was a drink called “The Bee Sting” (created by Harrison Cremata, the Beverage Director) and I was instantly smitten.
 I tend to gravitate towards bee and honey everything. (surprise, surprise)